Prairie Lake, Wisconsin

 Prairie Lake is a town in Barron County in the U.S. state of Wisconsin.
-The population was 1,532 at the 2010 census.
+The population was 1,648 at the 2020 census, up from 1,532 at the 2010 census.
 The unincorporated community of Wickware is located partially in the town.

+History

+Some of the early European Americans to walk the six mile square that would become Prairie Lake were the U.S. government's surveyors.
+In 1852 they surveyed the outline of the township on foot with chain and compass.
+Then others returned in 1854 to survey all the section lines.
+When done, the deputy surveyor filed this general description: